 Make sure upsmon starts when your system comes up.
-Do it after upsdrvctl and upsd, or it will complain about not being able to contact the server.
+On systems with upsmon primary (also running the data server), do it after upsdrvctl and upsd, or it will complain about not being able to contact the server.

 You may delete the POWERDOWNFLAG in the startup scripts, but it is not necessary. upsmon will clear that file for you when it starts.